Diabetes: How to Prepare for a ColonoscopySkip to the navigation

 - Metformin, your doctor may have you stop taking it 48 hours before and after your colonoscopy.

-- Oral diabetes pills or tablets, your doctor may have you stop taking your medicine on the morning of the test.
+- Diabetes medicine other than insulin, your doctor may have you stop taking your medicine on the morning of the test.

 - Short-acting insulin, your doctor may have you stop taking it on the morning of the test.